VolkovLabs/business-satellite/README.md

 ### Authentication

-The Grafana HTTP API Data source requires Grafana URL and a Token or API key to establish the connection to the organization and get relevant data.
+The Grafana HTTP API Data source requires a Grafana URL and a Token or API key to establish the connection to the organization and get relevant data.

 ## Highlights